 overlocked | Access restricted — typically due to non-payment |

-Units can also be unavailable (taken offline for maintenance) or repossessed (contents marked for repossession).
+unavailable (taken offline for maintenance) or repossessed (contents marked for repossession).
 These are operator-managed states and aren’t covered in detail here.

 The happy path is straightforward: available → reserved → occupied → available.
 Overlocking and removing overlocks handle the non-payment exception path.